Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Numerical Experiments

 \paragraph{Problem instances.} We generated data for the numerical instances as follows.
 First, the entries of $F$ were sampled independently from a standard normal distribution.
-We then randomly generated a sparse vector $\hat z$ with $p$ entries, only $p/10$ of which were nonzero.
+We randomly generated a sparse vector $\hat z$ with $p$ entries, only $p/10$ of which were nonzero.
 We then set $g = F\hat z + w$, where the entries in $w$ were sampled independently and identically from $\mathcal{N}(0,0.1)$.
 We chose $\mu = 0.1 \mu^\mathrm{max}$ for all instances, where $\mu^\mathrm{max} = \|F^Tg\|_\infty$ is the smallest value of $\mu$ for which the solution to (\ref{e-lasso}) is zero.
-We used SCS with the dense linear equation solver for these problems.
-The results are summarized in Table \ref{t-lasso}.

-\paragraph{Results.} The results are striking.
-For the small, medium, and large instances, SCS provides a speedup of roughly $20\times$, $75\times$, and $260\times$, respectively.
-In the largest case, SCS takes around 10 minutes compared to over 47 hours for SDPT3.
-In other words, not only is the degree of speedup dramatic in each case, but it also continues to increase as the problem size gets larger; this is consistent with our goal of solving problems outside the scope of traditional interior-point methods efficiently.
+\paragraph{Results.} The results are summarized in Table \ref{t-lasso}.
+For the small, medium, and large instances, the fastest implementation of SCS, indirect on the GPU, provides a speedup of roughly $30 \times$, $190 \times$, and $1000 \times$, respectively over SDPT3 and Sedumi.
+In the largest case, SCS takes less than $4$ minutes compared to nearly 3 days for SDPT3 and Sedumi.
+In other words, not only is the degree of speedup dramatic in each case, but it also continues to increase as the problem size gets larger; this is consistent with our goal of solving problems outside the ability of traditional interior-point methods.

-A concern might be that the solutions being returned by SCS are poor as a result.
-Instead, we see that the solutions returned attain an objective value within only 0.001\% of the optimal value attained by SDPT3, a negligible difference in most applications.
-The choice of stopping tolerances also guarantees that the relative infeasibility of the returned solutions is quite small, less than $10^{-3}$.
+SCS is meant to provide solutions of modest, not high, accuracy.
+However, we see that the solutions returned attain an objective value within 0.01\% of the optimal value attained by SDPT3 and Sedumi, a negligible difference in applications.

+If we compare the direct and indirect CPU implementations of SCS, we see that for small problems the direct version of SCS is faster, but for larger problems the multi-threaded indirect method dominates.
+The sparsity pattern in this problem lends itself to an efficient multi-threaded matrix multiply since the columns in the data matrix $A$ have a similar number of nonzeros.
+This speed-up is even more pronounced when the matrix multiplications are performed on the GPU.

-\subsection{Portfolio optimization}
+\subsection{Portfolio Optimization}

-Consider a simple long-only portfolio optimization problem \cite{Markowitz1952,port_opt_bound}, \cite[\S 4.4.1]{BV:04} in which we choose the relative weights of assets to maximize the expected risk-adjusted return of a portfolio:
+Consider a simple long-only portfolio optimization problem \cite{Markowitz1952,port_opt_bound}, \cite[\S 4.4.1]{BV:04}, in which we choose the relative weights of assets to maximize the expected risk-adjusted return of a portfolio: